Stevens: Stevens Institute of Technology

-After Solar Decathlon 2015, the SURE HOUSE will be delivered to a Jersey Shore town, where it will become a full-time education and resiliency center, owned and operated by the town.
+After Solar Decathlon 2015, the SURE HOUSE will be delivered to Seaside Park, New Jersey, where it will become a full-time education and resiliency center, owned and operated by the town.

 Neither the United States, nor the Department of Energy, nor the Alliance for Sustainable Energy LLC, nor any of their contractors, subcontractors, or their employees make any warranty, express or implied, or assume any legal liability or responsibility for the accuracy, completeness, or usefulness for any purpose of any technical resources or data attached or otherwise presented here as reference material.